Elliptic Curves with positive rank and no integral points: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank Antoine Joux and the CISPA Helmholtz Center for Information Security, as well as the Max Planck Institute for Mathematics in Bonn for their hospitality and support while working on this paper.
+The author would like to thank Antoine Joux and the CISPA Helmholtz Center for Information Security, Pieter Moree and the Max Planck Institute for Mathematics in Bonn, and Karl Jansen and the Deutsches Elektronen-Synchrotron DESY-Zeuthen, for their hospitality and support while working on this paper.